-Be educated, be aware and be safe to protect yourself and others from fraud.
+Be educated, be aware, and be safe to protect yourself and others from fraud.

-Here at 3Rivers, we take the security of your account information very seriously.
+At 3Rivers, we take the security of your account information very seriously.
 It’s our priority to safeguard this information and provide you with resources and updates that can help you protect yourself from fraudsters and scams.

 Reporting Suspicious or Unusual Activity